teekag/teekag/README.md

 By prioritizing data-centric modeling and user-centric design principles, my objective is to empower users with potent insights that catalyze informed decision-making.
 This entails crafting intuitive user interfaces, refining data processing pipelines, and iteratively enhancing algorithms to optimize the overall user experience.

-## Current Areas of Exploration - Data-Driven Optimization Techniques
+## Current Interest: Data-Driven Optimization Techniques

 **Systems Modeling & Observability of Complex Systems**